Overview

 Eligibility

-Overall, pre-tenure and recently tenured scholars (<5 years) from the US and worldwide are encouraged to apply.
+For the 2024 application, the Stigler Center seeks applications for the program from pre-tenure scholars based at institutions outside the US.
 Completion of all requirements for a Ph.D. or equivalent degree (includes JD) is required at the time of appointment.

 The Stigler Center is committed to expanding the voices contributing to the field of political economy.
-To that end, the Center actively seeks applications from academics outside the United States, academics outside the economics and finance disciplines, and academics from racial and ethnic groups underrepresented in the academic field.
+To that end, the Center actively seeks applications from academics outside the economics and finance disciplines and academics from racial and ethnic groups underrepresented in the academic field.

 Fellowship Program Benefits

-• Fellows will be invited to an annual closed conference to provide time to develop and discuss early research ideas, plus create new partnerships with other academics.
-(Reimbursement for travel costs will be provided)
+• Fellows attend an annual closed in-person conference to develop and discuss early research ideas and create new partnerships with other academics.
+(Reimbursement for travel costs provided according to university travel policies)

-• Fellows will be invited to participate in monthly workshops to present and receive feedback on their research in a closed environment
+• Fellows participate in online monthly workshops to both present and receive feedback on their research in a closed environment

-• Fellows will have access to the Stigler Center Working Papers Series, to the ProMarket.org publication, and to other Stigler Center resources to help disseminate their research
+• Fellows have access to the Stigler Center Working Papers Series, the ProMarket.org publication, and other Stigler Center resources to help disseminate their research

-• Fellows will gain exposure to Chicago Booth research tools, resources, and dataset
+• Fellows gain exposure to Chicago Booth research tools, resources, and datasets

 • Fellowship Obligations